navigation bar

 Water Quality and Flow Rates

 Excellent, clean, cold and clear, with a translucent green color as it comes out of the Ouachita Mountains.
-Flows are very low in summer months, marginal in fall and winter months and best in the March to August period.
+Flows are very low in summer months, marginal in fall and winter months and best in the March to August or September period.
 Adequate water for paddling may be found after heavy local rainfall.
+Average flow is about 267 cfs (5.84 feet) on the Caddo Gap USGS gauge.
+Optimum flow above US Highway 70 Bridge for experienced paddlers is about 448 cfs (6.25 feet) to about 1,200 cfs (7.5 feet).
+At flows above 1,200 cfs (7.5 feet) on experienced boaters with advanced or expert whitewater skills should attempt to run the Caddo River due to tricky currents, strainers and other potential hazards that demand instant decision making and quick reflexes.

 Best times to go

-March through August usually has plenty of water for paddle trips, but other times are not as good, depending upon how much rain is falling in the drainage basin.
-Winters will be very cold and summers will be warm, with low water in most cases.
+March through August or September usually has plenty of water for paddle trips, but other times may not be as good, depending upon how much rain is falling in the drainage basin.
+Winters can be very cold and summers will be warm, with low water in most cases.

 Hazards to navigation

 There are no significant hazards at normal or low water levels.
-There are numerous Class I-II rock garden rapids that can become a hazard, particularly for inexperienced boaters, at high water levels.
-Most of the rapids will be found between Caddo Gap and Glenwood, in an 8-mile stretch.
+There are numerous Class I to I+ rock garden rapids that can become a hazard, particularly for inexperienced boaters, at high water levels.
+Strainers in swift currents around river bends are the greatest threat to safety.
+Most of the rapids will be found between Caddo Gap and Glenwood, in an 8-mile stretch, and down between the SH 182 and SH 84 bridges.

 River access points